Humaima Malick: Early work (2009–2011)

 Malick started her career as a model at the age of fourteen, through a Unilever Pakistan campaign.
-She first walked the ramp for fashion designer Deepak Perwani at the age of fourteen.
+It was at the same age that she first walked the ramp, for fashion designer Deepak Perwani.
 Since then she has appeared in fashion shows for numerous designers.

 Malick made her acting debut with the serial Ishq Junoon Deewangi.
 She then appeared in Barish Kay Ansoo, Tanveer Fatima (B.A), Talluq, and Akbari Asghari.